bmargogne/website-builder/readme.md

 ### Improvments ideas

 #### version 0.3
+- should write gulp scripts for audio & video
+- should clean generated CSS pages of unused selectors with gulp uncss (beware of dynamically generated selectors...)

+#### version 0.4
 - should handle FTP deployment : automatic upload new files to FTP, delete unused files.

-- should clean generated CSS pages of unused selectors with gulp uncss (beware of dynamically generated selectors...)
+#### version 0.5
+- should handle server scripting (ex: using globs such as `**/server/**/*.*`)
+- should handle PHP pages (both server and client)

 #### version ...who knows ??

+It mostly depends on personal needs and spare time !

 - should solve known issues (any hint / help is welcome!)
-- should handle server scripting (ex: using globs such as `**/server/**/*.*`)
-- should handle PHP pages (both server and client)
 - should be able to be compatible with some external frameworks (Ember, Meteor...)
 - should accept typescript
 - should be able to keep subfolder structure when copying elements